open5e/open5e/source/Spellcasting/spells_a-z/m/minor-illusion.rst

 times before the spell ends.

-If you create an image of an object---such as a chair, muddy footprints, or a small chest---it must be no larger than a 5 foot cube.
+If you create an image of an object---such as a chair, muddy footprints, or a small chest---it must be no larger than a 5 foot :ref:`srd:cube`.
 The image can't create sound, light, smell, or any other sensory effect.
 Physical interaction with the image reveals it to be an illusion, because things can pass through it.